 There but for the grace of you go I”

-What are your thoughts of Yes’s cover?
+What are your thoughts of Cassidy’s cover?
 Which version do you prefer?

 About the Uncovering Covers series.